BAK2K3/hard-drivers/TESTING.md

 * Ensure Full Name field accepts any value, but requires at least one character to be deemed valid.
 * Ensure Email Address field does not accept input that is not in the format of an email address.
     * On entry of an invalid email address, the default email validation message appears.
-* Ensure Phone Number field only accepts numbers (plus an an optional + at the beginning).
+* Ensure Phone Number field only accepts numbers (plus an optional + at the beginning).
-    * On entry of an invalid telehone number, the title is presented to the user: `Valid numbers only, with no spaces`.
+    * On entry of an invalid telephone number, the title is presented to the user: `Valid numbers only, with no spaces`.
 * Ensure Type selection is required for valid submission, and that both cannot be selected.
 * Ensure the form can be submitted with none of the peripherals selected.
 * Ensure the budget tooltip is appropriately displayed on hover/click (desktop) or touch (mobile/tablet).